-- During the deployment period, dissolved oxygen concentrations ranged from 9.05 mg/L to 10.19 mg/L, with an average of 9.54 mg/L. Dissolved oxygen percent-saturation ranged from 95.6% to 102%, with an average of 98.4%. - Dissolved oxygen is inversely related to water temperature: oxygen levels increase in lower water temperatures and decrease in higher water temperatures. - Dissolved oxygen increased throughout the deployment period.
-As water temperature began to decrease in late August, DO began to increase. - The concentrations remained above the threshold of the CCME guideline for the protection of other life stages throughout the deployment, while concentrations were above the protection of early life stages (CCME, 2007) guideline for the majority of the deployment, hovering around the 9.5mg/L guideline when water temperatures were warmest.
+- During the deployment period, dissolved oxygen concentrations ranged from 9.88 mg/L to 13.94 mg/L, with an average of 12.31 mg/L. Dissolved oxygen percent-saturation ranged from 92.1% to 98.7%, with an average of 95.8%. - Dissolved oxygen is inversely related to water temperature: oxygen levels increase in lower water temperatures and decrease in higher water temperatures. - Dissolved oxygen increased throughout the deployment before plateauing in mid-February.
+This is in-line with seasonal water temperatures decreases into the winter season. - The concentrations remained above the threshold of the CCME guideline for the protection of other life stages and early life stages throughout the deployment (CCME, 2007).